VirusTotal/yara-x/site/content/docs/api/c.md

 The `ident` argument must be pointer to null-terminated UTF-8 string.
 If the string is not valid UTF-8 the result is an `YRX_INVALID_ARGUMENT` error.

+In the case of `yrx_compiler_define_global_json`, the value is a text string with a JSON-encoded value.
+This is best for complex types like maps and arrays.
+For simple types (e.g., booleans, integers, strings), prefer dedicated functions to avoid the overhead of JSON deserialization.

+When defining a map, keys must be of string type, and values can be any of the types supported by YARA, including other maps.
+Arrays must be homogeneous (all elements must be the same type).

 #### yrx_compiler_errors_json